dntrply/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## AutoML
 **Best Model**
 The best AutoML model is VotingEnsemble, comprising of a data transformer and an ensemble of many weighted models.
 The DataTransformer performs automatic featurization.
-The highest weighted model is the MaxAbsAcaler, LightGBM classifier model.
+The highest weighted model is the MaxAbsScaler, LightGBM classifier model.
 LighGBM Model has hyperparameters such as min_data_in_leaf

 ## Pipeline comparison
 The scikit-learn LogisticRegression model with an accuracy of **0.9162** performed better than the best model from AutoML with accuracy **0.9152**.
 The sklearn LogisticRegression model likely is the better model for the nature of data provided in this dataset.
 Although AutoML tries a number of algorithms, it was unable to out-perform the scikit-learn LogisticRegression model.